huggingface/hub-docs/docs/hub/security-two-fa.md

 ## Recovery codes

 Right after you've successfully activated 2FA with a one-time password, you're requested to download a collection of generated recovery codes.
-If you ever lose access to your one-time password authenticator, you can utilize one of these recovery codes to log in to your account.
+If you ever lose access to your one-time password authenticator, you can use one of these recovery codes to log in to your account.

 - Each code can be used only **once** to sign in to your account
 - You should copy and print the codes, or use "Download codes" to download them for storage in a safe place.
 If you choose to download them, the file is called **huggingface-recovery-codes.txt**